 They set appropriate public and accountable policies to meet community priorities – and they will ensure that these policies are applied to the decisions and management of Dambimangari affairs.

 The economic development program will take advantage of the natural assets of Dambimangari country in the West Kimberley region.
 These include tourist attractions, cultural and heritage icons such as rock art and heritage structures, seafood projects and ranger services, mineral resources regional petroleum development and marine and national parks.
-DAC is planning a visitors' pass system to ensure protection of culture and support funding for the Dambimangari Ranger Program.
+DAC has introduced a Visitors Pass system to ensure protection of culture and support funding for the Dambimangari Ranger Program.

-Dambimangari Traditional Tours is available to escort visitors to important cultural sites in Dambimangari country.
+Dambimangari Traditional Owners also operate independent tourism ventures that are available to escort visitors to important sites in Dambimangari country.